Druue/OOP_Project/docs/agendas/client-meeting.md

 ## Tools

-The client has stated that the application must be written in Java.
+The client has stated that the application must be written in Java, and that there is no requirement for how the interface should look.
 Furthermore, the usage of Websockets is **not** allowed.

 ## Functionality